2good4hisowngood/OWASPTopTenForLLMs/README.md

 # OWASPTopTenForLLMs
-A presentation I'll be giving for my local ISSA chapter.
+A presentation I created for my local ISSA chapter, and presented on to HungerRush.

-Covering Large Language Models, Agents, and Multi-Agent Orchestration systems, to give a view of current trends in the space.
+Covering Large Language Models, Agents, and Multi-Agent Orchestration systems, to give a view of current trends in the space, as well as security considerations for systems using these technologies.

-This presentation will give context for the Security risks associated with LLM based systems.
+For a video on me presenting, see here: https://drive.google.com/file/d/16t3rUk6unobWaILK5OrT7jNQdCj5ptpN/view?usp=drive_link

 Links:
 - https://llmtop10.com/